Okanogan Highlands: Beth & Beaver Lake Trails — Restoration

 On Saturday, the PNTA will cohost a Volunteer Work Party with our parters at the Okanogan Highlands Alliance, with a mission to restore the Beth-Beaver Lakes Trail 316.

-Volunteers with any level of experience will find something they can lend a hand with, whether it’s using loppers and handsaws to prune back saplings and branches, or dirt work tools to sculpt the earth into a proper trail again.
+Volunteers with any level of experience will find something they can lend a hand with, whether it’s using loppers and handsaws to prune back saplings and branches, swamping cut materials off the trail, or touching up the tread with a hand tool.

 No trail crew experience necessary: the PNTA provides tools, personal protective equipment, and training.
 Just bring yourself, your daypack, and a thirst for a rewarding day on the trail!